 Where to find Federal Bank MICR Code?

-The MICR code is located at the bottom of a cheque leaf, next to the cheque number.
-One can also find it printed on the first page of a bank savings account passbook.
+- Federal Bank Cheque Book: The MICR code is located at the bottom of a cheque leaf, next to the cheque number.

-Alternatively, one can get the MICR Code via net banking or the mobile banking app of the Federal Bank.
+- Alternatively, one can get the MICR Code via net Paisabazaar IFSC Tool Locator or the RBI Website.